 Apple Valley Fire Protection District’s Public Education Program is multi-dimensional.
 Some of the programs include: On Fire for Literacy, Fire Safety/Prevention Assemblies in Elementary and Pre-schools, Fire Extinguisher Training, and Station Tours.
 AVFPD provides public education at community events as well.
 This can range from a static display of equipment to a booth with educational handouts.

 On Fire for Literacy-This program is offered to AVUSD Elementary Schools as well as Private Schools in Apple Valley.
-Participating schools are assigned dates and times for firefighters to come and read to classes, typically grades Kindergarten through 2nd.
+Participating schools are assigned dates and times for firefighters to come and read to classes, typically grades TK through 2nd.

 Fire Safety/Prevention Assemblies– Fire Safety/Prevention Assemblies are offered to pre-schools, schools, church groups, as well as other community groups/organizations.
-Assemblies are typically 30-45 minutes in length, however can be tailored to a specific group.
+Assemblies are typically 30-45 minutes in length, however, can be tailored to a specific group.

 Fire Extinguisher Training– Fire Extinguisher Training is offered to groups, usually no smaller than six at Station 336.
-A fifteen minute video is shown, the group then gets hands on experience with putting a fire out with an extinguisher.
-Groups provide their own extinguishers, unless other arrangements have been made.
+A fifteen-minute video is shown, the group then gets hands-on experience with putting a fire out with an extinguisher.
+Groups provide their own extinguishers unless other arrangements have been made.
 No certification is provided.

 - Name and/or Organization